The Bachelor (American TV series) season 13: The Bachelorette

 Jillian Harris was chosen as the lead of the fifth season of The Bachelorette.

 Bachelor Pad

 Natalie Getz and Nikki Kaapke returned for the first season of Bachelor Pad.
-Kaapke was eliminated during week 5, while Getz won the season alongside Bachelor Nation alumnus, David Good.
+Nikki was eliminated in week 5, while Natalie won the season alongside Bachelorette season 5 contestant David Good.

 Dancing with the Stars

 Melissa Rycroft competed in the eighth season of Dancing with the Stars, replacing an injured Nancy O'Dell and partnering with Tony Dovolani.
 She finished in 3rd place.
-Rycroft would compete again in the all-star season of Dancing with the Stars and was partnered with Dovolani again.
+Melissa would compete again in the all-star season of Dancing with the Stars and was partnered with Tony again.
 They were later announced as winners.

 Other appearances

-Outside of the Bachelor Nation franchise, Getz appeared as a contestant in the Bachelors vs. Bachelorettes special on the season 7 of Wipeout.
+Outside of the Bachelor Nation franchise, Natalie appeared as a contestant in the Bachelors vs. Bachelorettes special on the season 7 of Wipeout.